 - 13. PDF document/page or Excel spreadsheet, with calculations of weight and uncertainty, is included in the case file, for cases in which the total weight consists of two or more items. - 14.
 Totals/calculations are correct. - 15.
 Uncertainty used for calculations is the current/correct uncertainty for the reporting laboratory. - 16.
 The coverage probability statement is on the report. - D. Approving the report will be documentation that an administrative review was completed by the approving analyst.
 Once a technical/administrative review is complete, the reviewing analyst will notify the requesting analyst that the review has been completed.
+This is accomplished by routing route for approval (RFA) in the BEAST.
 If reports must be mailed, they should be sent from the originating laboratory.